pcdslab/SLMIndexBeta/README.md

 4. Also copy the divsufsort.h, config.h and lfs.h from the installed directory to /slmindexbeta/CometSearch/libdivsufsort

 ### Windows
-You will need Eclipse C/C++ IDE and MinGW GCC/G++ to build a SLM-Index compatible libdivsufsort.
+You will need Eclipse C/C++ IDE and MinGW GCC/G++ to build a SLM-Transform compatible libdivsufsort.
 1. open Windows Powershell
 2. Navigate to /lds and execute `mkdir build` and then `cd build`
 3. Navigate to /lds and execute `cmake -DCMAKE_BUILD_TYPE="Release" -DCMAKE_INSTALL_PREFIX="../../" -G "Eclipse CDT4 - MinGW Makefiles" ..`